 Selling, general and administrative expense consists primarily of personnel costs, including salaries, stock-based compensation and employee benefits for our sales, marketing, finance, human resources, information technology and administrative personnel.
 The expense also includes professional service costs related to accounting, tax, legal services, and allocated depreciation and facility expenses.
-We expect our selling expense to increase in absolute dollars as we expand the size of our sales and marketing organization to support our anticipated growth.
-We expect our general and administrative expense to increase in absolute dollars but remain relatively flat as a percentage of revenue as we continue to maintain the infrastructure necessary to operate as a public company, which includes increased audit and legal fees, costs to comply with the Sarbanes-Oxley Act of 2002, the rules and regulations applicable to companies listed on The NASDAQ Stock Market, investor relations costs, and higher insurance premiums.
+We expect our selling, general and administrative expense to increase in absolute dollars as we continue to maintain the infrastructure and expand the size of our sales and marketing organization to support our anticipated business growth.

-Other Income (Loss), Net
+Other Income, Net

-Other income (loss), net consists primarily of investment interest income and gains and losses from foreign currency transactions and remeasurements.
+Other income consists primarily of interest income from deposits with financial institutions, interest income from investments in debt securities, net of interest expense incurred for intangible assets purchased and gains and losses from foreign currency transactions and remeasurements.